metalgaiden/metalgaiden.github.io/projects/folderman.md

 ### Part IV Paperwork

-You might be wondering at this point how any of this relates back to the game itself, and while we will have to opne the game one last time to beat it for real, this was probably the biggest area for improvement on this project.
+You might be wondering at this point how any of this relates back to the game itself, and while we will have to open the game one last time to beat it for real, this was probably the biggest area for improvement on this project.

-Sometimes I get too exited about the abstract idea of a gameplay implementation that I don't bother to tie it into a larger narrative, and in this game it shows.
+Sometimes I get so excited about the abstract idea of a gameplay implementation that I don't bother to tie it into a larger narrative, and in this game it shows.
-What is there is kind of just hinted at and not really well defined, a fairly flimsy justificaion for all this busywork.
+What is there is kind of just hinted at and not really well defined, a fairly flimsy justification for all this busywork.

 I say all this now because the game as it stands does start to build out some themes.
-The puzzles so far are mostly trial and error, though the boundries of what you can and can't do are based on how comfortable you are navigating a computer's file system.
+The puzzles so far are mostly trial and error, though the boundaries of what you can and can't do are based on how comfortable you are navigating a computer's file system.
 I can see a potential for a narrative to be built off the intuitions you gain while using technology affecting how you think or what you consider as an "option" when it comes time to solve a problem.
-But that's neither here not there so Let's continue on to the second to last puzzle.
+But that's neither here nor there so Let's continue on to the second to last puzzle.

 Step 4 opens up to 4 files, but it almost looks like I made a mistake while copying the files into this folder.